Alkhalil family: Nabil

 Nabil Alkhalil relocated to Ottawa, where he remained active in organised crime.
 On 1 May 2005, he was involved in a lengthy high-speed chase down the highway and roads of eastern Ontario as he attempted to elude the police in his white Cadillac Deville automobile, running his car at speeds of more than 210 kilometers per hour over 32 kilometers.
 When Alkhalil was finally arrested outside of Cornwall after having abandoned his car, he was found to be carrying a duffle bag with 11 kilograms of cocaine in it.
 At his trial, Justice Hugh McLean noted that Alkhalil was already under a deportation order to send him back to Saudi Arabia owing to his lengthy criminal record, but instead sentenced him to prison for possession of narcotics with the intention of trafficking, dangerous driving and failing to stop for the police.

 He remained in Canada despite the deportation order following his release from prison.
 Alkhalil visited the Lebanese embassy in Ottawa several times in an unsuccessful attempt to have a Lebanese passport issued in his name.
 In November 2010, Alkhalil disappeared from Canada following warnings that rival gangsters wanted him dead.
 His parents, Hossein Alkhalil and Soumayya Azzam, lost the $170,000 in bail they posted for Nabil.

 In 2013, Nabil Alkhalil went to Mexico on a forged Canadian passport.
-He worked at an used car dealership in Ciudad López Mateos while continuing to be active in organised crime.
+He worked at a used car dealership in Ciudad López Mateos while continuing to be active in organised crime.
 Nabil Alkhalil is believed to have served as the Alkhalil family's liaison with the Sinaloa Cartel.
 On 6 November 2013, Alkhalil phoned his mother in Surrey to say he was "somewhere in the Middle East".
 In 2015, he was arrested in Colombia when the airport officials at the Bogotá airport discovered he had arrived with a forged Canadian passport.
 He was sent to Panama City and again vanished.
 On 24 August 2018, Nabil was involved in a money dispute with a wealthy Ciudad López Mateos businessman, Javier Armando Nuñez, which entailed much shouting on both sides and which ended Alkhalil being shot dead with a 9mm handgun.
 The State of Mexico state police charged Nuñez's bodyguard, José Mario Venegas González, with the murder.
 Hossein Alkhalil and Soumayya Azzam have argued in newspaper interviews that Venegas was the "fall guy" and the real killer was Armando as no gunpower residue was found on Venegas's hands after his arrest while the police never inspected Armando's hands for gunpower residue.